Non-Archimedean Whitney stratifications: The setting

 \subsection{Requirements on the theory}

-The main theorem will be proven in any expansion $\Tx$ of $\THen$ having certain properties; we will list those properties in Hypothesis~\ref{hyp:general}.
-The two most important ones have already been introduced and described in \cite{CL.bmin} and \cite{CL.analyt}: ``b-minimality with centers'' is a list of axioms designed to yield cell decomposition and a notion of dimension and the ``Jacobian property'' imposes conditions on definable functions in one variable.
-We will need variants of these; in particular, we will need the Jacobian property for definable functions in several variables.
-In \cite{CL.analyt}, these properties have been proven for a big class of expansions of $\THen$, namely for ``Henselian valued fields with analytic structure''; in Section~\ref{sect:an->hyp}, we will show how to adapt these proofs to our variants of b-minimality and the Jacobian property.
+In most of the article, we will not work with $\THen$ and $\LHen$ themselves, but with an expansion $\Tx$ of $\THen$ in a language $\Lx \supseteq \LHen$ (which has the same sorts as $\LHen$).
+In particular, the main theorem will be proven in any expansion $\Tx$ of $\THen$ having certain properties, which will be listed in Hypothesis~\ref{hyp:general}.
+Variants of these properties have already been introduced and described in \cite{CL.bmin} and \cite{CL.analyt}: ``b-minimality'' is a list of axioms designed to yield cell decomposition and a notion of dimension, and the ``Jacobian property'' imposes conditions on definable functions in one variable.
+Our version of the Jacobian property includes definable functions in several variables.
+In addition to these two properties, we will require that zero-dimensional sets are finite and that $\RV$ is stably embedded.